GratitudeToken/foct/README.md

 # FOCT
 **Flavors Of Corporate Takeover**

-DEMO of pure CSS Blend Modes just like in Photoshop but with only CSS, no JS.
+Pure CSS Blend Modes just like in Photoshop but with only CSS, no JS.

 Blend Modes Demonstrated:
 - Normal